 I was particularly drawn to two models: The Platinum iForce Max, with the larger engine and more power, plus nearly silent driving at under 19 MPH — a true wow for a pickup truck—that spoiled me with leather seating, a panoramic sun roof and every cool detail possible.
-Driving it was not just fun, but also, confident and relaxing.
+Driving it was not just fun, but I also felt confident and relaxed.
 No extra muscle needed to command this ship.

-I also really loved the Tundra TRD Pro trim for its heritage details and the extra attention to what TRD drivers need.
+The Tundra TRD Pro trim was another favorite of mine, for its heritage details and the extra attention to what TRD drivers need.
 This is the most capable and also, the top of the line Tundra.
 Drivers will love the TOYOTA badging spelled out on the front grille and the dashboard; they’ll love the light bar on the front grille (which illuminates when the high beams are on) and the red leather “camo” interior, plus all the TRD goodies like black wheels and details, an additional inch of ground clearance and standard skid plates.

 But probably the best in the lot is the SR5 with some add-ons.
 I hopped into the SR5 TRD Sport and was quite impressed; Softex leatherette, panoramic sun roof and the 14” media system were added for all you need in a truck: comfort, connectivity and capability.
 Plus, all the lovely new Tundra details, from towing features to the enhanced surround view camera to the nicely redesigned steering wheel, that make this truck a pleasure to drive.
 Everything you need for a full day of play on or off the grid.